icons8/lunacy-docs/docs/components.md

 We will replace the avatar first.
 The procedure is follows:

-1. Click over the image override on the canvas or select it in the **Objects** panel.
+1. Click over the image override on the canvas or select it in the Layer List.
 2. In the Inspector, click the **Replace image** button.
 The **Open** dialog box appears.
 3. In the dialog box, select a new image.
 4. Click the **Open** button.